kolos26/GEOFS-LiverySelector/README.md

 ## Known issues

-- Livereies vith partial texture files are not working, I will fix it as soon as it's possible.
+- Livereies with partial texture files are not working, I will fix it as soon as it's possible.
-- Multiplayer visibility will be developed in the next version (Coming soon)
+- Multiplayer visibility will be developed in the next version